-- 3. Push the new dome over the flanges on the receiver - 4.
-Make sure that the new dome is properly and securely mounted flanges.
+- 1. Push the new dome over the flanges on the thin tube - 2.
+Make sure that the new dome is properly and securely mounted

 9.2 Tulip domes

 The tulip domes are mounted in a similar manner to the ordinary domes, but a few extra steps are required.
 The tulip domes consist of two "petals".
 Follow these steps to mount tulip domes: